MongoDB vs PlanetScale for Solo Developers

 Neither is the ideal choice for most solo developers, but for different reasons.
 MongoDB's free tier makes it accessible for prototyping, but the document model adds complexity for relational data.
 PlanetScale has an excellent workflow, but the $39/month minimum is steep for a solo developer when alternatives like Neon and Supabase offer similar (or better) managed database experiences with free tiers.

 If cost matters, MongoDB's free Atlas tier wins by default.
-If you want MySQL with great DX and can afford $39/month, PlanetScale is solid.
+If you want MySQL with great DX and can afford the cluster price, PlanetScale is solid, and the foreign-key support it now ships on unsharded databases closes one of the older gaps.
 But honestly, a solo developer in 2026 should look at Supabase or Neon first, as both offer more features, better free tiers, and PostgreSQL, which has stronger capabilities than either MongoDB or MySQL.

 Angular vs HTMX for Solo Developers